Jira 101 vs ADO | PDF to md

 Pyppeteer/PuppeteerHeadless Chrome browser automation to render Markdown HTML to PDFYes, via Python bindings (pyppeteer)

-Recommended Python Workflow
+Recommended Python Workflow:

 1. Convert Markdown to HTML using Python-Markdown or markdown2 library.